Online tax accounts

 Introduction

-HMRC offer a range of digital services for those who want to deal with their tax or tax credits online.
+HMRC offer a range of digital services for those who want to deal with their tax online.
 These services allow you to carry out transactions online such as filing your self assessment tax return or, if you are an employer, managing your pay as you earn (PAYE) scheme.

 All of HMRC’s digital services are available through GOV.UK, the government website that brings together guidance and information from the major government departments into one place.
-If you have an Android or iOS device, you can also access digital services via the HMRC app.
+If you have an Android or iOS smartphone or tablet, you can also access digital services via the HMRC app.
 There is more information on our page HMRC app.

-However, before you can use the majority of HMRC’s digital services, you will first need to prove who you are by proving your identity.
+However, before you can use the majority of HMRC’s digital services, you will need to prove your identity.
 At the moment, the main way to do this is through the government gateway (see heading below).

 One of the main online services relevant for individuals is the personal tax account (PTA) (see heading below) – which allows you to manage your affairs with HMRC online.
 This is similar to an online bank account, but for tax.